RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 Stream is the name of the stream to be processed.
 Data is the data to be written, or 'EOL' to indicate that an end-of-line indication is to be written, or a null string.
-In the first case, if the stream is a binary stream then Data will be eight characters, each ‘0' or '1', otherwise Data will be a single character.
+In the first case, if the stream is a binary stream then Data will be eight characters, each '0' or '1', otherwise Data will be a single character.
 Semantics:
 When Data is the null string, no data is written.
 Otherwise write to the stream.
 The state variables describing the stream will be affected as follows:

 - when the configuration is able to write Data to a transient stream or at position
-#Charout_Position.Stream of a persistent stream then the indicator in the response shall be 'N’.
+#Charout_Position.Stream of a persistent stream then the indicator in the response shall be 'N'.
 When Data is not 'EOL' then #Charout_Position.Stream is increased by one.
 When Data is 'EOL', then #Lineout_Position.Stream is increased by one and #Charout_Position.Stream is increased as necessary to account for any end-of-line indication embedded in the stream;

-- when the configuration is unable to write Data the indicator is set to 'E’.
+- when the configuration is unable to write Data the indicator is set to 'E'.

 ### Config_Stream_Qualified